Our animal control field officers respond to the following requests:

 Animal noise complaints

-People living in urban and suburban areas of King County can expect to live with some level of noise.
+People living in urban and suburban areas of King County should expect to live with some level of noise.
 Even rural areas can be impacted by noise.
 Traffic, neighborhood children, lawn equipment, and barking dogs are just a few examples.
 As a resident, you are expected to tolerate most of these noises within reason.
 However, in the case of excessive noise caused by a pet, there are several things you can do.

 - Communicate with the pet owner